![[We support real

 The shared memory blocks can be seen as

-virtual files in the directory /dev/shm
+virtual files in the directory /dev/shm.
+There are also

-which are used for synchronization between
+files sem.bl1* which are used for synchronization between

 the two programs.